MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 > Microsoft Edge for Business is now available in Edge stable version 116!
 [Learn more](https://techcommunity.microsoft.com/t5/microsoft-edge-insider/microsoft-edge-for-business-faq/ba-p/3891837) about the new, dedicated work experience with native enterprise grade security, productivity, manageability, and AI built in.

 This article describes the supported operating systems that apply to Microsoft Edge.

-> [!NOTE]
-> This article applies to the Microsoft Edge versions 77 and higher for the desktop.

 ## Supported Operating Systems for Microsoft Edge